Install ELK Stack 8.x on Ubuntu

 Kibana has not been configured.

-You will to copy go to the provided URL on browser to complete the setup.
+Use the provided Kibana URL on browser to complete the setup.

 ufw allow 5601/tcp

-Once you past the token, click Configure Elastic.
-It will then save the settings, configure and restart Elasticsearch.
+Once you past the token, you will see Kibana automatically connects to Elasticsearch.
+Thus, click Configure Elastic.
+This will then save the settings, configure and restart Elasticsearch.

 You are then taken to Login page.
 Login using the generated Elastic user credentials.